 The challenge often faced after learning new skills or knowledge is the difficulty in applying that learning back to the job.
 To combat this, a highly effective approach is to design training activities that closely resemble the actual tasks and scenarios encountered in the workplace.
 This strategy helps bridge the gap between learning and application.

-By incorporating realistic applications, scenarios, and activities into training programs, learners get the chance to practically apply what they’ve learned in a context that mirrors their job responsibilities.
+By incorporating realistic applications, scenarios, and activities into training, learners get the chance to practically apply what they’ve learned in a context that mirrors their job responsibilities.
 These activities reflect the challenges, processes, and situations that employees typically encounter in their day-to-day work.

 As a result, individuals can practice using newly acquired skills in scenarios that feel familiar and relevant, thereby solidifying their learning and understanding of how to apply these skills effectively on the job.
 This not only enhances knowledge retention but also demonstrates the direct relevance and impact of the learning material on their work performance.